 - Latest version of Internet Explorer

-- Adobe’s Shockwave and Acrobat Reader
+- Latest versions of Adobe’s Shockwave and Acrobat Reader

-- Updated anti-virus software
+- Updated anti-virus and anti-spyware software

 - Wired Internet access — no WiFi